4 Best Practices for Effective Security Patrol Systems in Construction

 How does integrating a security patrol system enhance site safety?

-The effectiveness of protective measures is enhanced by integrating a security patrol system with 24/7 surveillance and professional guarding services, ensuring ongoing safety even without physical checks.
+The effectiveness of protective measures is enhanced by integrating a security patrol system with 24/7 surveillance and professional guarding services, ensuring ongoing safety even in the absence of physical checks.

 Why is it important for construction managers to understand the role of monitoring teams?